 Fast Measurement Report

 The signaling of positioning in the legacy radio access network can be illustrated in Figure 2.
 LS sends positioning measurement request to the UE via LPP protocol (and transparent to gNB).
-The UE performs measurement within a measurement gap, particularly when PRS from multiple gNB(s) are scheduled.
+In case of inter-frequency measurement, the UE performs measurement within a measurement gap, particularly when PRS from multiple gNB(s) are scheduled.
 Once the UE obtained the positioning measurement data, the UE sends uplink scheduling request (SR) to the serving gNB.
 The serving gNB sends the corresponding UL grant in downlink control channel (PDCCH).
 The UE then finally can transmit the positioning measurement reports in uplink data channel (PUSCH) to the LS.
 This legacy positioning reporting procedure needs multiple consecutive signaling in which it results in high latency.
 This can be improved by using a method so that the UE can report immediately once the positioning report has been obtained.
 Using uplink configured grant uplink allocation for positioning measurement report can be one of the methods to support fast measurement report.
 Alternatively, in order to provide more flexibility for the gNB to allocate the uplink resource, the UE can be configured to monitor downlink control channel (uplink grant) once it has obtained positioning measurement.